hh-ex/planning/meetup-template.md

 - 18:30 Welcome
 - Introduction of the organisers
 - Getting to know each other
-- Collect ideas for talks and activities for following meet ups
-- Hang out and have beers, coke, mate or whats-o-ever 🍻
+- Hang out, have beers, coke, mate or whats-o-ever and talk Elixir 🍻

 🎉 We will have schnittchen 🎉
 ```